TopChikin/College_Acceptance_Predictor/readme.md

 Used to help me learn tensorflow machine learning through python

 Requirements:
-  Visual Studio
+Visual Studio,
-  CUDA
+CUDA,
 CUDNN

+Python Libraries:
+tensorflow-gpu
+BeautifulSoup
+Selenium
+Pandas
+matplotlib
+numpy

 Check APIs for more information on how to install